Symphony No. 1 (Madetoja): Structure

-First movement
+I. Allegro

 The first movement is in traditional sonata form; the first subject—Allegro—is in F major and 3/4 time.

 The "dreamy" second subject (Meno allegro), in D-flat major, is reminiscent of Tchaikovsky; relative to the first movement, it is, according to the Finnish musicologist Erkki Salmenhaara, "from a different world, an oasis of calm which brings the symphonic process to a standstill".

-Second movement
+II.
+Lento misterioso

 The second movement, the slowest in tempo and the longest in duration of the three, is "redolent with a deep Finnish melancholy".
 The first subject—Lento misterioso—consists of a dissonant, siren-like motif on flutes juxtaposed against a lugubrious solo cello, their interplay periodically interrupted by ominous interjections from the brass.
 Half-way through the movement, the second subject—Poco tranquillo—appears: a delicate woodwind dialogue in F-sharp minor between oboe, clarinet, and flute, supported by string bass pizzicati, strings, and horns.
 Although this passage recalls the third movement of Sibelius's Third Symphony, it is by no means derivative; the subject is, according to Finnish musicologist Erkki Salmenhaara, "all Madetoja's own".
 The movement ends with the return of the first subject, but modified such that solo cor anglais takes up the original cello line.